 If you want dark you are going to want a lower VLT percentage.

 If you want your windows so dark other drivers cannot see in this does not mean you need to go too dark.
 There are different laws and they will vary from state to state.
-Before tinting, your windows be sure to find out the laws in your state.
+Before tinting your windows, be sure to check the tint limits and the laws in your state.